Subaru Legacy years to avoid — most common problems

 While the transmission fluid leak on its own is bad enough, the engineering fault sometimes caused the fluid to tap onto the exhaust.
 This created a fire risk, so it’s no wonder that Subaru had to go through a recall in 2015 to deal with this factory error.
 Finally, there’s also the problem reported by some drivers concerning the inability of the shifter to achieve the park position which led to rollover risk.

-Airbag system problems
+2. Airbag system problems

 We’ve all been there – even if you hear about the potential transmission problems, you’d probably be willing to skip buying a car.
 Still, although these issues weren’t frequent for all the Legacy models, other problems also led to safety risks.
-One such issue is the faulty airbag module that sometimes resulted in an explosion triggered by increased pressure.
+One such issue is the faulty airbag module that sometimes results in an explosion triggered by increased pressure.

 This problem concerns both the driver’s and passenger’s side airbags and there were numerous recalls in Subaru’s attempt to deal with the problem.
 We hope that you’ll avoid the model years affected by this issue, or at least check if the model you’ve got your eyes on has gone through a recall.

-Engine cooling and coolant leaks
+3. Engine cooling and coolant leaks

-The matter of engine cooling is also a serious aspect to consider when buying a used Legacy since some models struggled with coolant leaks.
+The matter of engine cooling is also a serious aspect to consider when buying a used Legacy since some models struggle with coolant leaks.
 Upon the first symptoms of low coolant liquid, drivers have complained about increasing engine temperatures and overheating risk.

 This problem was mostly present for the fifth generation of the Legacy and Subaru had a recall in 2010 to deal with the matter.
 As it turns out, it was only a matter of the coolant hose that was prone to cracks and drivers could be relieved as it’s not a more serious cooling system issue.
 It’s still a problem that’s worth checking for used Legacy vehicles.
+Along with that, frequent increases in oil consumption also added to the problems and further prevented proper engine cooling.

-Electric system fault
+4. Electric system fault

 When it comes to modern cars, you have to be aware that so many electric systems in a car almost guarantee at least some flaws.
 Well, the Legacy isn’t an exception and there are several issues based on electrical connections that could occur even in the latest generation.

 First, there’s a problematic STARLINK infotainment system that’s known to restart on its own sometimes.
 Nevertheless, it’s still a useful system, and therefore it’s even worse if this happens to you and the navigation and climate control go out.
-There’s also a matter of defective brake light switch and faulty wiper motors that may reduce windshield visibility on some models.
+There’s also a matter of defective brake light switches and faulty wiper motors that may reduce windshield visibility on some models.

-Which Subaru Legacy years to avoid?
+Worst Subaru Legacy years to avoid

 It seems that modernization brought more trouble than good when it comes to Subaru Legacy models since the first three generations were pretty solid.
 Of course, these are now older vehicles and it’s no wonder if they need a bit more attention when purchased as used cars.